JuliGarc91/jwt-auth-frontend/README.md

 Welcome to <strong>Garden Nook</strong>!
 This application helps you keep track of your plants and their care routines.
 Whether you're a seasoned plant parent or just starting out, this app will assist you in providing the best care for your green friends.

-To use the web application navigate to: (netlify link goes here)
+To use the web application navigate to: https://gardennook.netlify.app/

-The data looks like this: (put the render link here)
 ---
 ### Getting Started